Skip to main content

 import { Hono } from 'hono';

-import { agentscoreGate, getAgentScoreData } from '@agent-score/commerce/identity/hono';
+import { Checkout, pricingResult, validateShippingAgainstPolicy } from '@agent-score/commerce';

-import { build402Body, buildAcceptedMethods, buildAgentInstructions, buildHowToPay } from '@agent-score/commerce/challenge';
+import { defaultA2aServices } from '@agent-score/commerce/discovery';

 rails: {